The disappearance of Peter Falconio in the Australian Outback

 • Who was in the mysterious red car and the so-called jelly man spotted up the road from the crime scene?

-• Could the DNA of Murdoch have been transferred to the Red Rooster restaurant?
+• Could Murdoch's DNA have been transferred to the Red Rooster restaurant?

 Read about more Outback Murders and Ivan Robert Marko Milat - The real Wolf Creek - The Backpacker Murders in the Australian Outback